 Mindful eating is also one of the great weight loss tips for women.

 Stress can sabotage your diet and fitness goals.
 Everyone deals with emotional eating to some degree.
 That’s a part of being human!

 We all love to eat, enjoy different foods and find comfort in our favorite meals, but some people can manage the natural desire to eat delicious foods better than others, figuring out how to include occasional indulgences in an otherwise healthy eating plan.

 Just eliminating emotional eating can impact your weight and health immensely because it stops a vicious cycle.
 Awareness can help you avoid stressful eating because it teaches you to respond to situations instead of just reacting to them.
 You recognize your cravings but don’t need to let them automatically control you or determine your decisions.

-When you are more in tune with your emotions and how this drives your food choices, you stop eating when you are full and you eat more realistic portion sizes.
-Also, when you are more aware of stress’s impacts on you, you can stop automatic behaviors that lead to indulging — which for many people results in feelings of shame and then even more stress!
+When you are more in tune with your emotions and how they drive your food choices, you stop eating when you are full and you eat more realistic portion sizes.
+Also, when you are more aware of stress’s impacts on you, you can stop automatic behaviors that lead to indulging — which for many people result in feelings of shame and then even more stress!

 3. More Satisfaction from Eating

 Mindful eating reconnects you with your body’s signals and senses.
 It plugs you back in to your pleasure around foods without letting you lose control.